octobercms/docs/setup-installation.md

 You may optionally set up an external queue for processing *queued jobs*, by default these will be handled asynchronously by the platform.
 This behavior can be changed by setting the `default` parameter in the `config/queue.php`.

 If you decide to use the `database` queue driver, it is a good idea to add a Crontab entry for the command `php artisan queue:work` to process the first available job in the queue.

-<a name="public-folder"></a>
-## Using a public folder (advanced)

-While this step is optional, for ultimate security in production environments it is recommended that you configure your web server to use a **public/** folder to ensure only public files can be accessed.
-First you will need to spawn a public folder using the `october:mirror` command.

-    php artisan october:mirror public/

-This will create a new directory called **public/** in the project's base directory, from here you should modify the webserver configuration to use this new path as the home directory, also known as *wwwroot*.

-> **Note**: The above command needs to be performed with System Administrator or *sudo* privileges in most cases.
-It should also be performed after each system update or when a new plugin is installed.